ontolex/morph/draft.md

 >  ---
 ### morph:WordFormationRelation

 > ---
-> class **morph:WordFormationRelation** is a subclass of `vartrans:LexicalRelation` that describes the way in which a specific lexical entry is formed, with the `vartrans:target` representing the resulting lexical entry, and the `vartrans:source` representing the morphological base (in derivation) or head (in compounding).
->
-> ----

-> ---
 > class **morph:WordFormationRelation** is a subclass of `vartrans:LexicalRelation` that relates two lexical entries that are derivationally related, with the `vartrans:target` representing the resulting lexical entry, and the `vartrans:source` representing the morphological base (in derivation) or head and other constituents (in compounding).